Leadership

 On the other hand, numbers like 2, 6, 10, and 15 are not perfect squares because they cannot be expressed as the square of any integer.

-The "perfect square of a rational number" is the square of a rational number that results in a perfect square.
+A perfect square of a rational number is obtained when a rational number is squared and the result is a perfect square.
 It means that the square of the rational number will be a whole number, and therefore, it can be expressed as the square of an integer.

 For example: